SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 break

-# number of filler bits
+# Number of filler bits

-k_filler = self.encoder.k_ldpc - self.encoder.k
+k_filler = encoder.k_ldpc - encoder.k

-# number of punctured bits
+# Number of punctured bits

-nb_punc_bits = ((self.encoder.n_ldpc - k_filler)
+nb_punc_bits = (encoder.n_ldpc - k_filler) - encoder.n - 2 * encoder.z

-# to a multiple of z; otherwise scheduling groups of Z CNs becomes
+# to a multiple of z

-# effective codeword length after pruning of vn-1 nodes
+# Effective codeword length after pruning of vn-1 nodes

-self._n_pruned = np.max((last_pos, encoder._n_ldpc - nb_punc_bits))
+self._n_pruned = int(np.maximum(last_pos, encoder._n_ldpc - nb_punc_bits))

 self._nb_pruned_nodes = encoder._n_ldpc - self._n_pruned

-# remove last CNs and VNs from pcm
+# Remove last CNs and VNs from pcm

-msg = "Internal error: number of pruned nodes must be positive."
+"Internal error: number of pruned nodes must be positive."

 else: